-Why is Ventilation so Important?
+Why is air quality so important?

 Healthy buildings should be like healthy lungs taking in oxygen rich air and exhaling carbon dioxide.